TitansBane/Elysium-Remastered/README.md

 #### Start Skyrim

 After you have done everything above and got a clean SSE installation-ready, start the Launcher and let it do the initial graphics check.
-Do not worry about this part as the installation will replace these graphics settings.
-Start the game and exit once you're in the main menu.
+Do not worry about this part as the installation will replace these graphics settings, then Start Skyrim.

 **Now, log in to the Creation Club and download all of the Creation Club content.**

+Once that done, close Skyrim.

 ### Using Wabbajack